 If you don’t feel comfortable discussing your CBD regimen with your doctor, and you’re not prepared to begin the search for a new primary care physician at this time, then you can use what is commonly referred to as The Grapefruit Test to determine whether or not your medication will interact with CBD.
 CBD interacts with medications the same way grapefruit does, so if you’re unsure about mixing your medications with CBD, just ask your pharmacist or physician if you should avoid eating or drinking grapefruit while taking your medication.
 If the answer is yes, then your medication will interact with CBD and it will be important for you to have a more candid conversation with your doctor.

 Endocannabinoid professionals recommend taking this precaution with every medication you may be prescribed, as many pharmacists and physicians are not highly educated on the endocannabinoid receptor system, and may not realize that patients may experience interactions.
 However, even though a lot of doctors aren’t up-to-date when it comes to CBD, they will still be the most important link to your health.
 They have the ability to monitor blood work and deserve your complete honesty when it comes to your CBD use.
-Only through transparency can you help destigmatize CBD, spread the word about the healing powers of cannabis, and encourage the medical field to research and study the endocannabinoid receptor system.
+Only through transparency can you help destigmatize CBD and encourage the medical field to continue to research and study the endocannabinoid receptor system.